 Could sweating be a sign of something more serious?

-For the most part, sweating is totally normal, but there are other times when it could be something more serious, Piliang noted.
+For the most part, sweating is totally normal, but there are times when it could be something more serious, Piliang noted.

 Excessive sweating accompanied with chest pain could be a sign of a heart attack.